-🕻 Change search path x Find images again Find files In case you moved or renamed your files, and the program cannot find them anymore, enter the new search path here: The Search Wizard cannot recover deleted images, but it can help you reinsert moved or renamed files into the project.
-Enter new path directly 1 Call wizard la internet Apply action to Open the Search Wizard via Wizards / Find files .
-Adjust all entries Adjust background music (Project settings) Only adjust entries of files that could not be found Under Find files , select the desired option.
-Cancel < Previous Next > Select this option if you do not know where exactly on your computer the files are located or you have renamed or moved the files.
-Convert abso to absolute p olute to relative paths / Convert relative paths For relative paths, the position of the images is saved starting from the project's save file.
+🍪 Change search path × Find images again Cancel Find files In case you moved or renamed your files, and the program cannot find them anymore, enter the new search path here: ind missing or renamed files automatically Convert absolute paths to relative paths Convert relative paths to absolute paths Enter new path directly Apply action to Adjust selected entries only Adjust all entries Adjust all entries Only adjust entries of files that could not be found Only adjust entries of files that could not be found The Search Wizard cannot recover deleted images, but it can help you reinsert moved or renamed files into the project.
+1 Call wizard Open the Search Wizard via Wizards / Find files.
+Under Find files, select the desired option.
+Find missing - Select this option if you do not know where exactly on

+Find missing or renamed files automatically Select this option if you do not know where exactly on your computer the files are located or you have renamed or moved the files.
+Convert absolute to relative paths / Convert relative to absolute paths For relative paths, the position of the images is saved starting from the project's save file.
 For absolute paths, the full path is saved to your hard disk.
-Enter new pa ath directly Select this option if you know the directory where the images are located.
+Enter new path directly Select this option if you know the directory where the images are located.
 Attention: the file paths will then be directed to this directory.
-If you use multiple sources for your project, better use the Find missing or renamed
+If you use multiple sources for your project, better use the Find missing or renamed files automatically option.